emileond/100-days-of-code/r1-log.md

 Small wins.
 Today I'm more satisfied with my progress since I finally completed the @freeCodeCamp Beginner JS path and started their ES6 Lessons.
 I'm still struggling a bit with destructuring but I'm feeeling more comfortable each day.

 Practiced JS Ternary Opeerators, destructuring, spread and rest operators.

+### R1D5
+I'm retaking this, today I studied some thinngs from the Wes Bos' beginner course.
+I learned how to make a modal with a click-outside functionallity that shows and hides that modal, Tomorrow I'll try to do that from scratch without folowwing the video.